Candidate Physical Ability Test: Details

-During the test, candidates are required wear a helmet, gloves and a 50 pound weighted vest.
+During the test, candidates are required to wear long pants, a hard hat with chin strap, work gloves, and a 50-pound weighted vest.
 This is designed to simulate the weight of a firefighter's personal protective equipment.
-For the stair climb, candidates are required to carry an additional 25 pounds of weight, which simulates the carrying of a hose pack into a high rise fire.
-Candidates are accompanied by a test proctor, who calls out directions for the test events and scores the candidate's success.
+For the Stair Climb event, candidates are required to carry an additional 25 pounds of weight (one 12.5 pound weight on each shoulder), which simulates the carrying of a hose pack into a high-rise fire.

+Candidates are accompanied by a test proctor, who calls out directions and scores the candidate's successful completion of each event, while monitoring the time elapsed.
 Each event of the CPAT must be completed as directed.
 If a candidate fails any component of the test or does not complete the test within the 10 minute and 20 second time limit, they will fail the entire test.

+The test is scored as Pass or Fail.